“If I can help one other person, it will be worth it.”

 “I had it done in June and I couldn’t be happier,” Swain said recently.

 Swain learned of her genetic risk for reproductive cancer after a routine mammogram in 2016.
-Dr. Dalton ordered the test based on Swain’s family history.
+Her surgeon ordered the test based on Swain’s family history.
 Her mother had died at age 50 of ovarian cancer, her grandmother died after a third bout with breast cancer, and her uncle on her maternal side died from brain cancer, all between 2005-2010.

 Swain’s genetic testing was done at Cuda Women’s Health Center in Hyannis and all women who receive mammograms through Cape Cod Healthcare are screened to see whether they are candidates for the testing.
 The risks with the PALB2 mutation are similar to that of the more commonly known BRCA2 genetic mutation.